lenadroid/airflow-azure/article/Airflow-Steps.md

 echo -n "postgresql+psycopg2://airflowuser%40airflowhost:airlowpassword@airflowhost.postgres.database.azure.com:5432/airflow" | base64
 ```

-Example outout (this will be the value we will use for `connection` within `metadata-connection-secret.yaml` file in this example):
+Example output (this will be the value we will use for `connection` within `metadata-connection-secret.yaml` file in this example):

 ```bash
 cG9zdGdyZXNxbCtwc3ljb3BnMjovL2xlbmElNDBhaXJmbG93YXp1cmVkYjpQYXNzd29yZDEhQGFpcmZsb3dhenVyZWRiLnBvc3RncmVzLmRhdGFiYXNlLmF6dXJlLmNvbTo1NDMyL3Bvc3RncmVz